 SIGGENAUK CENTER RECORDS, 1974-2005, undated, 2.4 feet.

 Records of an intertribal Archdiocese of Milwaukee outreach ministry in Milwaukee succeeded by Congregation of the Great Spirit.
 Included are oral presentations by Sister Genevieve Cuny (Oglala), O.S.F., regarding her life as a native religious sister, and Sister Kateri Mitchell (Mohawk), S.S.A., regarding her devotion to now St. Kateri Tekakwitha.

 SIOUX SPIRITUAL CENTER RECORDS, 1972-[ongoing], undated (5.0 feet unprocessed).

-U.S. church groups in Wisconsin and Oklahoma with the Catholic Church in
+Primarily photography, video recordings, and publications pertaining to Maya people and relationships of U.S. church groups in Wisconsin and Oklahoma with the Catholic Church in Chiapas, Mexico, and Guatemala.

 SISTERS OF THE BLESSED SACRAMENT RECORDS, 0.1 foot [2 reels microfilm].